 Yes.
 This system was designed for 24-hour-a-day use, should you wish.

 Our staff at Metropolitan Pain Consultants looks forward to hearing from you and discussing spinal cord stimulator options with you.
-You can contact us at (201) 729-0001.
+If you have any more SCS questions, you can contact us at (201) 729-0001.
 We offer weekday and weekend appointments.
 Our conveniently located clinics can be found in West Orange, Aberdeen, Clifton, and Lyndhurst.